-Though bitcoin’s near-900% gain since the end of last year is an exciting move, it and other digital currencies are just one mood change away from a disastrous pullback.
+Although bitcoin’s 1,500% gain since the end of last year is an exciting move, it and other digital currencies are just one mood change away from a disastrous pullback.

-With the underlying idea of blockchain is a digital representation for currency though, some big technology players are now wondering how they can use the same blockchain idea to facilitate financial transactions with actual, government-issued currency.
-International Business Machines Corporation (NYSE:IBM) is one of them.
+With the underlying idea of blockchain as a digital representation for currency though, some big technology players are now wondering how they can use the same blockchain idea to facilitate financial transactions with actual, government-issued currency.
+International Business Machines Corp.
+(NYSE:IBM) is one of them.
 It’s developing blockchain platforms for several of Europe’s top banks, allowing them to more effectively send and receive funds.

 The technology, and what it can do, isn’t just some fad.

-Fanning the flames of frustration was follow-on news that the breach was discovered more than a month before announced.
-Equally problematic was that the person in charge of the firms cybersecurity, Susan Mauldin, didn’t have the technical qualifications one would expect such an executive to have.
+Fanning the flames of frustration was follow-on news that the breach was discovered more than a month before it was announced.
+Equally problematic was that the person in charge of the firm’s cybersecurity, Susan Mauldin, didn’t have the technical qualifications one would expect such an executive to have.

-Up until now, however, robots have been subservient to people, doing the tasks we program them today, and not complaining about it.
-This could be changing soon though, if something curious that happened in October in Saudi Arabia — a robot was granted citizenship.
+Up until now, however, robots have been subservient to people, doing the tasks we program them to do, and not complaining about it.
+This could be changing soon though, if something curious that happened in October in Saudi Arabia is an indication … a robot was granted citizenship.